 If you are planning on writing fan mail to your favorite celebrity, athlete, or public figure, you are going to need their address.
-Finding an address to write to can sometimes be done in seconds, or it might take hours of in depth research depending on what tools you use and who you are trying to write to.
-This post will break down the best ways to go about it with options for those who want an easy button and those who aren’t afraid to do some digging to find little known addresses.
+Finding an address to write to can sometimes be done in seconds, or it might take hours of in-depth research depending on what tools you use and who you are trying to write to.
+This post will break down the best ways to go about it with options for those who want easy to use resources and those who aren’t afraid to do some digging to find little known addresses.

 The main types of addresses for fan mail are the physical ones: agency, via venue, business, and residential.
 Of course, email is increasingly becoming a popular and effective tool for sending fan mail and through the mail (TTM) autograph requests.

 - Types of Addresses

 - Via Venue Addresses

 - Where to find addresses